-This is the site of Mireuksa Temple located in Giyang-ri of Iksan-gun.
+This is the site of Mireuksa Temple located in Giyang-ri, Iksan-gun.

-According to Samguk yusa (Memorabilia of the Three Kingdoms), on the way that King Mu of Baekje Dynasty and his queen went to Sajasa Temple, they saw trinities of Maitreya Buddha appearing at the pond down the Yonghwasan Mountain.
+According to Samguk yusa (Memorabilia of the Three Kingdoms), on the way to Sajasa Temple, King Mu of Baekje Dynasty and his queen saw the Maitreya Buddha Triad appearing at the pond down Yonghwasan Mountain.

-Then, on the request of the queen, King Mu let the pond reclaimed and pagodas, halls for the image of Buddha and ambulatory built.
+Later, at the request of the queen, King Mu had the pond reclaimed and pagodas, halls for the image of Buddha, and ambulatory built.

-According to the record, Mireuksa Temple was built during the reign of King Mu and disclosed in Joseon Dynasty.
+According to the record, Mireuksa Temple was built during the reign of King Mu and closed during the Joseon Dynasty.

-The temple has two stone pagodas, namely Dongtap (east pagoda), Seotop (west pagoda), one wooden pagoda between them, and halls for the image of Buddha behind the pagodas.
+The temple has two stone pagodas -- Dongtap (east pagoda) and Seotop (west pagoda) ? as well as one wooden pagoda between them and several halls for the image of Buddha behind the pagodas.

-The arrangement to the buildings of the temple is very unique with the ambulatory dividing the buildings.
+The layout of the buildings of the temple is very unique, with the ambulatory dividing the buildings.

-And the space under the room seems to be made to protect the wooden floor against the moisture.
+The area below the room seems to have been made to protect the wooden floor against moisture.

-Some buildings of the temple equipped with Ondol (floor heating system) are important to study the development of Ondol in the era of Goryeo and Joseon.
+Some buildings of the temple, which were equipped with Ondol (floor heating system), are important in studying the development of Ondol in the Goryeo and Joseon eras.

-The excavated relics of this temple include roof-tiles, some of which the letters are written on, earthen vessels, metals, and wooden materials.
+The excavated relics of this temple include roof tiles -- some of which had letters written on them ? as well as earthen vessels, metals, and wooden materials.

-Seotap (west pagoda) designated the National Treasure No.
+Seotap (west pagoda), designated as National Treasure No.

-11 is really valuable as the oldest stone pagoda.
+11, is truly valuable as the oldest stone pagoda.

-In pavilion, you can see the miniature of the restored Mireuksa Temple.
+In the pavilion, one can see the miniature of the restored Mireuksa Temple.

-Mireuksa, which has really great historical importance, is a kind of guardian temple built with an intention of protecting the state with the sprite of Buddha and was regarded really important until Baekje Dynasty was vanished.
+Mireuksa, which has great historical importance, is a kind of guardian temple built with the intention of protecting the state with the spirit of Buddha and was considered very important until the end of the Baekje Dynasty.